An asymmetric random Rado theorem for single equations: the $0$-statement: Proof of Theorem : the case

 Next we prove the following claim. \begin{claim} For a $B$-edge $b$ of $H$, the vertices of $b$ are each in different $A$-trees. \end{claim} \proof Note by Claim~\ref{cl:determ} every vertex in $b$ lies in its own $A$-edge; label the vertices of $b$ by $v_1,\dots,v_{k_B}$ and their respective $A$-edges $a_1,\dots,a_{k_B}$.
 Assume for a contradiction that Claim~\ref{cl:Btrees1} does not hold for $b$.
 This implies that there is an $A$-tree in $H$ which contains at least two of the $A$-edges $a_1,\dots,a_{k_B}$.
 We now split into three cases: (a) there exists $a_i$ and $a_j$ that intersect; (b) there is an $A$-edge $e_a$ that intersects $b$ in $s \geq 2$ vertices, but the edges $a_1,\dots,a_{k_B}$ are pairwise disjoint; (c) all $A$-edges in $H$ intersect $b$ in at most one vertex and the edges $a_1,\dots,a_{k_B}$ are pairwise disjoint.

-We will show that in each case we get a contradiction.
+We will show that in each case we get a contradiction (i.e., we obtain one of the structures defined in (i)--(ix)).
 First suppose (a) holds.
 By Claim~\ref{cl:Atrees1} and by definition of an $A$-tree, there exists an edge order (w.l.o.g. we may assume this order is $a_1,\dots,a_{k_B}$) of the $A$-edges so that for each $i\geq 2$, $a_i$ has at most one old vertex.
 Then $b,a_1,\dots,a_{k_B}$ together form a structure as in (v), a contradiction.

 Next suppose that (b) holds.
 In this case $b$ and $a_1,\dots,a_{k_B}$ together form an $AB$-set $S$.
 Further, by Claim~\ref{cl:Atrees1}, $|e_a \cap a_i| \leq 1$ for each $i \in [k_B]$.
 So $S$ together with $e_a$ forms a structure as in (vi), a contradiction.